-IMS 13 Ĩ
+IMS 13

 Databas e Versioning Error Messages

-Enhar iced IMS Messages
+Enhan ced IMS Messages

 Message Description

 DFS3303I New conditions: INVDBVER An invalid number for a full-function database was specified on a PCB or an INIT VERSION call that was issued by the application program.
 The specified database version number must be equal to or less than version number of the current database that is active in the IMS system.
-Also, a database version cannot be specified on a PCB if database versioning is not enabled.
+Also, a database version cannot be specified on a PCB if database versioning is one enabled.
 Database versioning is enabled by specifying DBVERSION=Y in the database section of the DFSDFxxx PROCLIB member.
 INVDBCHG The current database structure of a full-function database contains a change that is not supported by database versioning.
 Prior versions of the database are incompatible with the current version and can not be accessed.
-The changes that are supported by database versioning are:
+The changes that are supported by database versioning are: Increasing the size of a segment Adding new fields without changes made to existing fields NOCATALG The IMS catalog is not enabled.
+Database versioning requires the IMS catalog.
+NOSTORAG A storage error occurred while building the internal blocks that are required to satisfy a request for a version of a full-function database cannot be found in the IMS catalog

 DFS3549E Database change not supported by versioning: An application program attempted to access a prior version of a High Availability Large Database (HALDB), but IMS cannot build the internal blocks that are required to access prior versions of the database, because the latest version of the database contains a change in the database definition (DBD) that is not supported by database versioning.
 Application programs cannot access any prior version of the database, unless the application programs are changed or the unsupported change is removed from the database.

-08-IMS 13 DB & DBRC: 37
+08- IMS 13 DB & DBRC: 5